HedgehogDevelopment/Habitat/README.md

 ## Installation: ##

 1. Clone this repository to your local file system.
-2. Set up a clean Sitecore 8.2 Update-4 website (We recommend using Sitecore Instance Manager).
+2. Set up a clean Sitecore 9.1 Initial Release website.
 The codebase uses this version with it's referenced NuGet packages and configs, so using any other Sitecore version may require changes to the code.
  - Default URL: http://habitat.dev.local/
  - Default Location: C:\Websites\Habitat.local\
-3. Install the Webforms for Marketers module.
-4. Open the solution in Visual Studio.
+3. Open the solution in Visual Studio.
-5. (optional) Configure your settings if you are using other settings than default:
+4. (optional) Configure your settings if you are using other settings than default:
 To change the standard location of source, website files and website URL modify the following files:
   - /Configuration/z.Habitat.DevSettings.config
   - /Configuration/TdsGlobal.config
+  - /Project/Common/code/App_Config/Include/Project/Common.Website.config
-6. Deploy the Solution (Right click on the solution -> Deploy Solution) in Visual Studio 2017.
+5. Deploy the Solution (Right click on the solution -> Deploy Solution) in Visual Studio 2017.
 This will restore all NuGet packages, build the code, and deploy all Sitecore Items and Project Items to your local website.
-7. Be productive!
+6. Be productive!